SebaSphere/BoidOfBirds/README.md

 # How to Play
 JVM 21 required to be installed on your computer, simply click on the jar and try to avoid the entities.

+The latest buildable jar can be found at https://drive.google.com/file/d/1hxS1crZoizhHkYSNeGIajmPTu-GlaZsL/view?usp=sharing